Aliencowfrog/LevelingStopwatch/README.md

 Default value: `{}`

-Saving completion timestamps for each level.
+Contains the completion timestamps for each level.
 Each key-value pair represents the level and respective total time in seconds.
 Usually, there is no need to modify this setting, but you can use it to manually set level timestamps if you previously recorded them elsewhere.

 For example, to set the timestamp for the completion of level 20 to 123456 seconds of total playing time:

     /run LevelingStopwatch.levels[20]=123456 ReloadUI()

+To print all saved timestamps:

+    /run local function p(t)DEFAULT_CHAT_FRAME:AddMessage(t)end p("LevelingStopwatch saved timestamps:")for i=1,59 do local s=LevelingStopwatch.levels[i]if s~=nil then p("Level "..i.." completed at total playing time of "..s.." seconds")end end

 ### `characterName`